mcandre/cheatsheets/rsync.md

 * `-a` means "synchronize all aspects of a file, including contents, name, permissions, and timestamp
 * `<source>` and `<destination>` may be local file paths, SSH-compatible file paths, or a mix of both.
-* If rsync is interrupted, repeat the last rsync command to continue.

 ## Upload